digitalproductstudio/werkstuk-infodag-ar-IMDVERSE-StefVB/README.md

 1. Clone the repository
 2. Open the project in Visual Studio Code
 3. Open the terminal in Visual Studio Code
-4. Run `npm install` in the terminal
+4. Run `npm install` in the terminal to install the necessary packages
-5. Run `npm run dev` in the terminal
+5. Run `npm run dev` in the terminal to start the server and run the project
-6. Open the browser and go to `localhost:3000`
+6. Open the browser and go to `http://localhost:5173/werkstuk-infodag-ar-IMDVERSE-StefVB`
-7. Play the game
+7. Play the game and have fun!

 ## Usage
+1. After installing the project, run `npm run dev` in the terminal
-1. Open the browser and go to `localhost:3000`
+2. Open the browser and go to `localhost:5173/werkstuk-infodag-ar-IMDVERSE-StefVB`
-2. Allow the browser to use the webcam
+3. Allow the browser to use the webcam
-3. Play the game
+4. Play the game!
-4. Have fun
 5. Enjoy
 6. Learn
 7. Discover
 8. Explore
-9. Create
-10. Share
+9. Share
-11. Repeat
+10. Repeat

 ## Technologies
 - HTML